Mandatory Palestine: 1920s

 Following the arrival of the British, Arab inhabitants established Muslim-Christian Associations in all of the major towns.
 In 1919 they joined to hold the first Palestine Arab Congress in Jerusalem.
 It was aimed primarily at representative government and opposition to the Balfour Declaration.
-Concurrently, the Zionist Commission formed in March 1918 and became active in promoting Zionist objectives in Palestine.
+Concurrently, the Zionist Commission formed in March 1918 and actively promoted Zionist objectives in Palestine.
 On 19 April 1920, elections took place for the Assembly of Representatives of the Palestinian Jewish community.

-In March 1920, there was an attack by Arabs on the Jewish village of Tel Hai.
-In April, there was another attack on Jews, this time in Jerusalem.
+In April 1920, riots in Jerusalem caused the deaths of five Jews and four Arabs.

-In July 1920 a British civilian administration headed by a High Commissioner replaced the military administration.
-The first High Commissioner, Herbert Samuel, a Zionist and a recent British cabinet minister, arrived in Palestine on 20 June 1920 to take up his appointment from 1 July.
+In July 1920, a British civilian administration headed by a High Commissioner replaced the military administration.
+The first High Commissioner, Sir Herbert Samuel, a Zionist and a recent British cabinet minister, arrived in Palestine on 20 June 1920 to take up his appointment from 1 July.
+Samuel established his headquarters and official residence in part of the Augusta Victoria Hospital complex on Mount Scopus on what was then the northeastern edge of Jerusalem, a building that had been constructed for the Germans circa 1910.
+Damaged by an earthquake in 1927, this building served as the headquarters and official residence of the British High Commissioners until 1933.
+In that year, a new, purpose-built headquarters and official residence for the High Commissioner was completed on what was then the southeastern edge of Jerusalem.
+Referred to as Armon HaNetziv by the Jewish population, this building, located on the 'Hill of Evil Counsel' on the ridge of Jabel Mukaber, remained in use as the headquarters and official residence of the British High Commissioners until the end of British rule in 1948.

 One of the first actions of the newly installed civil administration was to begin granting concessions from the Mandatory government over key economic assets.
 In 1921 the government granted Pinhas Rutenberg – a Jewish entrepreneur – concessions for the production and distribution of electrical power.
 Rutenberg soon established an electric company whose shareholders were Zionist organisations, investors, and philanthropists.
 Palestinian-Arabs saw it as proof that the British intended to favour Zionism.
 The British administration claimed that electrification would enhance the economic development of the country as a whole, while at the same time securing their commitment to facilitate a Jewish National Home through economic – rather than political – means.